 Can I still use public transport to get to work?

-If you are able to avoid using public transport, you should.
-If you have to go to work and do not have access to a car, then you can continue to use public transport.
-You should take extra care when using public transport to maintain as much distance as possible from others and ensure you wash your hands as soon as you get to work.
+Current Government advice is that people should avoid using public transport where possible, and instead try to walk, cycle or drive.
+If these options aren’t possible, then you can continue to use public transport.
+You should take extra care when using public transport to maintain as much distance as possible from others and ensure you wash your hands before your journey and as soon as you get to work.

 Advice for Pregnant Women at Work